Dale Willis

-Dale Jerome Willis (born May 29, 1938) is a retired American college and professional baseball player who was a pitcher in Major League Baseball (MLB) for a single season in 1963.
+Dale Jerome Willis (May 29, 1936 – August 26, 2021) was an American college and professional baseball player who was a pitcher in Major League Baseball (MLB) for a single season in 1963.
 He threw and batted right-handed and was listed as 5 ft 11 in tall and 165 lb.

 Willis was born in Calhoun, Georgia.
 He attended the University of Florida in Gainesville, Florida, where he played for coach Dave Fuller's Florida Gators baseball team in 1955 and 1956.
 As a senior in 1956, he posted three consecutive games with ten or more strikeouts, averaged 11.9 strikeouts per game, and earned an All-SEC selection.
 He was later inducted into the University of Florida Athletic Hall of Fame as a "Gator Great" in 1976.